idvorkin/idvorkin.github.io/_td/tool.md

 - hub a better git client that understands everything comes from github
 - [Search all commits by author and day](https://github.com/search?q=user%3Aidvorkin+author-date%3A2020-06-20+author%3Aidvorkin)
 - [See diff (w/all changes) between dates](https://github.com/idvorkin/idvorkin.github.io/compare/master@%7B1day%7D...master)
+- A cool feature of hub is can open the file/line in github - Pretty helpful when you're working in an editor and on a [file/line](https://github.com/idvorkin/Settings/blob/97e9ea51e4ce4b0ce98123900c07fd76836b7bbf/default_vimrc#L913)

 ### SSH